stacksgov/sips/sips/sip-025/sip-025-sbtc.md

 nodes which control the BTC wallet use a closed-membership protocol to decide which parties can enter and leave the set.
 In detail:

-## wBTC
+## WBTC

 This is a closed membership system.
-It is made up of 50+ merchants and custodians with keys to the wBTC multi-sig contract on Ethereum.
+It is made up of 50+ merchants and custodians with keys to the WBTC multi-sig contract on Ethereum.
 End users purchase wBTC directly from authorized merchants, and often the experience is fast.
-However, wBTC deposits and withdrawals can only be performed by authorized merchants and custodians.
+However, WBTC deposits and withdrawals can only be performed by authorized merchants and custodians.

+Although the merchants manage issuance and redemption, all BTC backing WBTC is held by a single company (BitGo).

 ## RBTC